jennyreddish/seshat/docs/source/expert/index.rst

 This page includes help for our Seshat Experts: collaborators with the necessary expertise and permission to approve or reject changes to the Seshat data.

+A list of experts is maintained on `our project info site <https://seshatdatabank.info/seshat-about-us/contributor-database>`_.

 Creating a login on the Seshat website
 ---------------------------------------